Novelintel/Novelintel/README.md

 </ul><br>

 ## Obtainable information via the multi-tool
-<p>Pretty much anything as long as you know what you are doing and have a vulnerable target.</p><br>
+<p>The tool itself has a method for gathering any type of information, the important part is that you know what you are doing and are targeting someone vulnerable to specific attacks.</p><br>

 ## Features
 <p>The tool offers a wide range of features and functionality, including:</p><br>